Skip to content

 Media Law and Ethics (20 credit points)

-Enter the dynamic world of media law to grasp its impact and scope.
 You will acquire the essential professional compliance skills and practical know-how to allow you to navigate areas like defamation, privacy, and copyright.
-Develop critical understanding of key legal principles for various journalistic platforms and gain practical skills in recognizing publication risks and amending content.
-Explore the effects of reporting restrictions on journalism to elevate your legal awareness and excel in the media landscape.
+You’ll develop critical understanding of key legal principles for different platforms and learn how to recognise publication risks.
+You’ll also explore the effects of reporting restrictions on journalism.

 Magazine Project (60 credit points)